We all know that condo living has its advantages and disadvantages and one of the latter can be having enough space.

 Try to create zones that are categorically organized, with extra toiletries and all linens for bedrooms, the dining room, kitchen, and so on being kept together.
 If your closet space allows for it, separate the linens for each bedroom in their own zone.

 Keep your most often-used linens such as bath towels and washcloths at a comfortable, easy to access height.
-Less frequently needed items like pillow and linens used during holidays and special occasions can be stored on the top shelves.
+Less frequently needed items like pillows and linens used during holidays and special occasions can be stored on the top shelves.
+Off-season clothing, which is ideal for linen closet storage, could also be stashed in the closet’s upper or lower areas.

 Labelling each zone is a smart way to help ensure your closet’s zones stay more organized.